 You will be able to go home once the doctors are happy that your child is recovering well.
-The swelling should start to go down after a week or two.
+The swelling around your child's eye should start to go down after a week or two.
 They should be able to go back to school after a few days but should avoid games and PE for at least two weeks.

-The doctors will tell you if your child needs further sclerotherapy procedures and if so, when.
-Your child might need to have a routine outpatient appointment a few weeks afterward before this decision is made.
+Your child will have a routine outpatient appointment a few weeks after the treatment.
 We will send you a letter with the planned date of the outpatient appointment or next treatment session.

 Your child might need several sclerotherapy procedures to reduce the malformation.
-As sclerotherapy causes swelling and discomfort, it is safer to carry out several smaller treatments limiting the effects each time.
+As sclerotherapy causes significant swelling and discomfort, it is safer to carry out several smaller treatments limiting the side-effects each time.
 Sclerotherapy will not 'cure' the malformation but it should shrink it significantly.
-Occasionally children need to have further sclerotherapy as they get older and some may need surgery to tidy up any loose skin.
+Occasionally children need to have further sclerotherapy as they get older and some may need surgery to tidy up any loose skin or treat underlying eye problems.

 You should call the hospital if:

-- Your child is in a lot of pain and pain relief does not seem to help - The treated area is unusually hot, red and painful and your child is general unwell with a high temperature or not eating or drinking as usual
+- Your child is in a lot of pain and pain relief does not seem to help - The area around the eye suddenly swells and looks bruised and the eyeball is pushed forward - The treated area is unusually hot, red and painful and your child is generally unwell with a high temperature or not eating or drinking as usual - Your child complains of a sudden change in their vision (eyesight)

-If you have any questions, please telephone the ward from which your child was discharged or one of the numbers below.
+If you have any questions, please telephone the ward from which your child was discharged or one of the numbers below

-Useful numbers

-Interventional Radiology department: 020 7829 7943 Birthmark Unit: 020 7405 9200 extension 1113 Out of hours, call 020 7405 9200 and ask for the On-call Doctor for Dermatology
+Interventional Radiology department: 020 7829 7943

+Eye Clinic: 020 7405 9200 ext 5353

+Out of hours, call 020 7405 9200 and

-Notes
+ask for the On-call Doctor for Ophthalmology

-Compiled by the Interventional Radiology team in collaboration with the Child and Family Information Group

-Great Ormond Street Hospital for Children NHS Foundation Trust, Great Ormond Street, London WC1N 3JH www.gosh.nhs.uk
+Compiled by the Interventional Radiology team in collaboration with the Child and Family Information Group Great Ormond Street Hospital for Children NHS Foundation Trust, Great Ormond Street, London WC1N 3JH www.gosh.nhs.uk